grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -alertmanager.persist-interval
 [persist_interval: <duration> | default = 15m]

-# (advanced) Enables periodic cleanup of alertmanager state from object storage.
+# (advanced) Enables periodic cleanup of alertmanager stateful data
-# When enabled, state is removed for any tenant which does not have a
+# (notification logs and silences) from object storage.
+When enabled, data is
-# configuration.
+# removed for any tenant that does not have a configuration.
 # CLI flag: -alertmanager.enable-state-cleanup
 [enable_state_cleanup: <boolean> | default = true]
 ```